AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 What's interesting here:

 * We received a return value.
-Note that since the Ethereum network can handle very large numbers, we're given a [BN](https://github.com/indutny/bn.js/) object which we then convert to a number.
+Note that since the PlatON network can handle very large numbers, we're given a [BN](https://github.com/indutny/bn.js/) object which we then convert to a number.

  ```Note::
   Warning: We convert the return value to a number because in this example the numbers are small.
 However, if you try to convert a BN that's larger than the largest integer supported by Javascript, you'll likely run into errors or unexpected behavior.